 10. You can shape them as you like, circles, braids, coils.
 Be playful and why not, ask one of your little ones to help out.
 Children love playing with dough!

 11. The recipe makes around 25-30 cookies.
+I place the cookies on a baking tray lined with parchment paper.
 I recommend baking the cookies into two trays as they need at least one finger space between them.

 12. It only takes 15-20 minutes to get ready so keep an eye and take them out when they have a nice golden brown color.
 After taking them out of the oven, let them rest for 5-10 minutes as they will be very soft and might break.